BasPieren/frontend-applications/README.md

 * [Vue](https://www.npmjs.com/package/vue)

 #### devDependencies
-These devdependencies where used during the creation op the web application but are not needed to run it.
+The devdependencies where used during the creation op the web application but are not needed to run it.

 * [Prettier](https://www.npmjs.com/package/prettier)